 Facing Love Addiction

-If you have an attachment disorder or you are a “love addict,” it doesn’t mean you are stuck with this forever.
+If you have attachment wounds or you are a “love addict,” it doesn’t mean you are stuck with this forever.
 I learned that “love addiction” is not a fixed way of being.
 It’s the result of heart pain and brain processes that can be healed with loving care and skilled attention.

 When I was told I had a love addiction, I dug deeper.
 I wanted to find out where the pain was coming from.
-What I discovered was that I felt abandoned and I didn’t know how to be alone.
+What I discovered was that I felt abandoned, and I didn’t know how to be alone.
 Because of my wounds and my attachment injury, I had been plagued with a hunger for romantic love.
 For me, love addiction belongs in the list of symptoms that this core wound had caused.

 I realized that my love addiction was based on getting validation that I’m lovable and a worthy human.
 In my childhood, those are core values that were denied to me after my father’s untimely death and my mother’s tragic suicide.
 Unfortunately, for some, the pattern is to choose the same kind of person as the parent who was unable to give genuine love, caring and emotional support to you.
 We try this as a do-over.
 For many people, it’s a do-over-and-over-and-over because the reward system of the romantic relationships we create is never able to provide the deep healing we need for those early wounds and painful messages.
 We think they can fix us but they can’t.

-Remember you are worthy of happiness and love, and a healthy relationship.
+Remember, you are capable of happiness and love, and a healthy relationship.
 You can have relational freedom.

 If you are looking for more mental health resources, to create meaningful connections, and to overcome challenging and toxic relationships, then contact PIVOT.
 Our team provides evidence-based methods to support your journey toward healing and better self-care.
 You’ll walk away with a better understanding of yourself, and, importantly, an actual toolbox of skills to help you do things differently.
 Our team is specially trained to do exactly this work.